stuy-tetrabyte/graduation-req-tracker/README.md

 $ conda install -c anaconda mysql-connector-python
 ```

+During the installation, it may prompt you to append the path for Anaconda in
+your `.bashrc` file.
+You should answer `yes` to this prompt.

 This command will install Pandas, along with a whole bunch of other things,
 including `xlrd`, which Pandas uses for opening Excel files.
 It also installs
 Python Flask with all of the dependencies.